-Acrylic Pouring is a fun method to create beautiful abstract art.
+Acrylic Pouring or Fluid Art is a fun method to create beautiful abstract art.
 You do not need any art background or prior art experience to do this painting.
 Even if you’ve never painted before, don't be shy to try, you will enjoy it!

-This article lets us go through all the supplies and how-to methods one must know before starting with Acrylic Pour Painting.
+This article lets us go through all the supplies and how-to methods one must know before starting with Fluid art.

 - What all supplies do you require